 UX (User Experience) and UI (User Interface) are two terms that are often used interchangeably but actually mean very different things.
 What distinguishes the two from one another, then?

-In this post, we will see what UX is and what is UI, something that you can learn more about with a Master’s in UX/UI.
+In this post, we will see what UX is and what is UI, something that you can learn more about with a Master’s in UI and UX.
 If you are thinking of a professional career in this field, we will also explain what a UX and UI designer does so that you can understand the tasks of each one.

 We should first grasp what UX and UI represent before examining their differences.